sayanarijit/sqla-fancy-core/README.md

 **Why?**

 - ORMs are magical, but it's not always a feature.
 Sometimes, we crave for familiar.
 - SQLAlchemy Core is powerful but `table.c.column` breaks static type checking and has runtime overhead.
 This library provides a better way to define tables while keeping all of SQLAlchemy's flexibility.
-See [Table Factory](#table-factory).
+See [Table Builder](#table-builder).
 - The idea of sessions can feel too magical and opinionated.
 This library removes the magic and opinions and takes you to back to familiar transactions's territory, providing multiple un-opinionated APIs to deal with it.
 See [Wrappers](#fancy-engine-wrappers) and [Decorators](#decorators-inject-connect-transact).

 **Demos:**

 - [FastAPI - sqla-fancy-core example app](https://github.com/sayanarijit/fastapi-sqla-fancy-core-example-app).

-## Table factory
+## Table builder

 Define tables with static column references